antononcube/Raku-WWW-Gemini/README.md

 say gemini-generation("Give concise descriptions of the images.", :@images, format => 'values');
 ```
 ```
-# A painting of three raccoons in a tree.
-The raccoons are surrounded by colorful butterflies.
-The background is a forest with a blue sky.
+# The image shows a family of raccoons in a tree.
+The mother raccoon is watching over her two cubs.
+The cubs are playing with each other.
+There are butterflies flying around the tree.
+The leaves on the tree are turning brown and orange.
 ```

 When a file name is given to the argument "images" of `gemini-completion` then
 the function `encode-image` of
 ["Image::Markup::Utilities"](https://raku.land/zef:antononcube/Image::Markup::Utilities), [AAp4],
 is applied to it.

 -------